samgedwillo/How-To-Hue-Dashboards/README.md

 2. Always backtrack.
    If you load a dataset in hue and delete that dataset it will attempt to open at that same location and throw errors.
 Same for indexing.
 If you load in a dataset and then index, delete the index BEFORE deleting the data.

+3. NameNode in Safemode.
+   Sometimes namenode does not leave safemode(basically read only) after startup is complete.
+   Fix: sudo -u hdfs hadoop dfsadmin -safemode leave This script is deprecated but still runs

 ### Sources
 https://www.kaggle.com/census/total-construction-spending-data-collection
 https://www.tutorialspoint.com/apache_solr/apache_solr_indexing_data.htm